-- The hospice will evaluate the ill person's medical condition, making note of symptoms, pain, and suffering.
+- The hospice will evaluate the ill person's medical condition, making note of symptoms including pain and all forms of suffering reported by the patient and family.
 The person's wishes about death are taken into consideration with a document called an advance directive or living will.

 - The hospice also will evaluate the spiritual status of both the ill person and the family, any financial problems that may prevent appropriate treatment, and any other issues the person or the family might have.

 - The hospice will care for the whole family as a unit.

 A nurse will assess the ill person's condition and keep in close touch with the doctor.
 Other key staff members may be unique for each case.
 For example:

 At my hospice, above an old man's bed, where other residents might have placed a crucifix or a favorite family photo, hung a simple frame with a yellowed piece of paper.
 On the paper, still legible, was a poem.
 The poem had been written, the old man said, during the long days aboard his troop ship headed for the Pacific islands during WWII.
 He'd always wanted to put it to music, but allowed as how he "just never got around to it."

 Both the old man and the poem deserved music.
 But the hospice served a small rural county; no music therapist here.
 I copied the poem and published it on the Internet to a music discussion chatroom.
 "Could someone put it to music?"
 I asked.

 Someone could.
 An email brought me the composed tune.
 I printed the music out and gave it to a singer in our local community college theater group.
 She and one of the pianists in the group recorded the song.